scala/scala/CONTRIBUTING.md

 It might take a few minutes the first time you run `junit/testQuick`, but from the second time onwards sbt will only run the tests that is affected by the code change since the last run.
-See `test/junit/` for the examples of JUnit tests.
+See `test/junit/` for examples of JUnit tests.

+JUnit tests will be compiled with the `starr` compiler, and run against the `quick` library.

 #### ScalaCheck